 Miele vacuum cleaners offer a seven-year warranty for the motor and a one-year warranty for parts and labor, except the UniQ which is covered for 10 full years on the motor & housing and 5 years on parts and labor.
 SEBO vacuums have a five-year warranty on the motor, three-year warranty on parts, and one-year warranty for labor.
 Dyson vacuums come with a five-year warranty.
 Electrolux vacuum cleaners have a two-year warranty, and lastly, Soniclean vacuums are covered from 1-5 years, depending on the model.

-Click here to shop our complete line of HEPA Vacuum Cleaners!
+When you're finished browsing the HEPA vacuum cleaner buying guide, click here to shop our complete line of HEPA Vacuum Cleaners!